orgmenta-chris/orgmenta/readme.md

 - Ensure appropriate indexing on the remote database table/view
 - If needed, a supabase function/trigger? can be used to copy information from the relationship table to the entities table (e.g. a countofactiveparents calculation).
 This is a last resort and should only be implemented after discussion.
 - If needed, a supabase function/trigger? can be used to copy information from the relationship / entities table to a unique table of its own.
 This is a last resort and should only be implemented after discussion.
+- We can archive 'cancelled' and 'completed' entities&relationships into their own table (not wanted - last resort only.).
+Or, we can create an 'archived' status which triggers the entity/rel's migration into the archive tables (again, last resort only)

 <!-- ----------------- -->